A unripe female Ficus punctata at Tabin in Sabah. This unripe fig was knocked down by an orangutan feeding on a ripe fig.

 You can tell that this female fig is unripe because there is still latex in the flesh.

-The black markings among the bracts of the ostiole are probably female fig wasps which died in a failed attempt to enter the fig. The description below refers only to the pollination of dioecious figs where fig trees and their figs are either male or female.
+The black markings among the bracts of the ostiole are female fig wasps which got trapped in the bracts acting as a gate to the ostiole when trying to enter the fig. The description below refers only to the pollination of dioecious figs where fig trees and their figs are either male or female.
 The majority of Bornean figs are dioecious.

 These female fig wasps are attracted to the fig by the scent which is species specific i.e. each fig species has different scent which only attracts one species of fig wasp.
 Female fig wasps cannot tell if they are entering a male fig or a female fig so they arrived equipped to deal with both possibilities.

-If the fig is a female as in this article the female fig wasp enters the fig through the ostiole but is unable to lay its eggs in the female flower ovaries (the bright red oval objects in the photo below) because the wasp’s egg laying tube (ovipositor) is the wrong length.
+If the fig is a female as in this article the female fig wasp enters the fig through the ostiole but is unable to lay its eggs in the gall flower ovaries because the wasp’s egg laying tube (ovipositor) is the wrong length.
 In a desperate search before it dies the female fig wasp crisscrosses the interior surface of the fig trying but failing to lay its eggs.
-Instead the male pollen it carries is deposited on the stigmas of the female flowers thereby pollinating the flowers which will then produce one seed to each ovary.
+Instead the male pollen it carries is deposited on the stigmas of the female flowers thereby pollinating the female flowers which will then produce one seed to each ovary.
 The female wasp will then die inside the fig with its eggs remaining unlaid.
+For a description of the pollination process inside a male Ficus pumila fig see here.

-These are the yellow bracts of the ostiole surrounded by the tiny female flowers with red ovaries and yellow styles tipped with yellow stigmas which line the interior of the fig. Female fig wasps carrying pollen from a male fig force their way into the fig through the bracts of the ostiole and deposit the pollen on to the stigma of the female flowers, thus pollinating the flowers.
+These are the yellow bracts of the ostiole surrounded by the red fleshy neuter flowers and the yellow styles tipped with yellow stigmas which line the interior of the fig. Female fig wasps carrying pollen from a male fig force their way into the fig through the bracts of the ostiole and deposit the pollen on to the stigma of the female flowers, thus pollinating the flowers.
 Each of the pollinated flowers will then produce a single seed inside the tiny red ovaries.

 Unripe female fig dropped by a feeding orangutan.
 Orangutans eat both ripe and unripe figs. They therefore act both as seed predators and seed dispersers of figs in Borneo.
 As gibbons can only eat ripe figs the orangutans get first choice of any fig crop.